Turkey Itinerary: 7 Days

 PAMUKKALE, TURKEY

 Pamukkale literally translates to “cotton castle,” and there is no better way to describe this picturesque region.
 Pamukkale has natural thermal spring water pools with curative properties.
 Due to calcareous salt deposits, stepped-water terraces and white-colored travertines have formed on the mountain slopes.
 These natural springs have been popular since the 2nd century BC.
 People came here looking for remedies for their ailments.
-Pamukkale is a visual delight and a photographer’s dream.
 Wander the travertines, take a dip in the Cleopatra Pool, admire the breathtaking views, and visit the Roman Hierapolis city archaeological site – plenty to keep you busy.

 Pamukkale.
 Pixabay.com